Strategy

 Unfortunately, what’s in the showroom is not necessarily what you are driving.
 I want an electric car, for instance.
 What I think the report may be suggesting is that if you haven’t upgraded your CRM in years, the marketplace is passing you by.
 Precisely.
 Covid high tide has left a lot of us stranded on the beach.

-Today, we all need to be on platform-based CRM, and we need to become ninjas at platform-based application development and deployment.
-This especially goes for the newest tools on the platforms which include an array of analytics, machine learning, and voice assistants.
+Today, we all need to be on platform-based CRM and become ninjas at platform-based application development and deployment.
+This especially applies to the newest tools on the platforms, which include a range of analytics, machine learning, and voice assistants.

-It’s highly likely to me that any vendor will be able to generate a report like this most of the time.
-After all, vendors pursue things in reactive mode so there’s always an element of catch up to be factored into news like this.
+It’s highly likely to me that any vendor can generate a report like this most of the time.
+After all, vendors operate in a reactive mode, so there’s always an element of catch-up to factor in with news like this.

 Denis Pombriant